 The health care delivery system in India is a network of primary health sub-centers which is the first point of contact between the village community and the health care workers.
-Each sub-center caters to 3 000 to 5 000 population.
+Each sub-center caters to 3,000 to 5,000 population.
 Six sub-centers cluster together to form primary health care (PHC), the first contact point between the community and the physicians.
-It has physicians, and few health care workers with three to five beds.
-PHCs cater to the health needs of 20 000 to 30 000 people.
+It has physicians and a few healthcare workers with three to five beds.
+PHCs cater to the health needs of 20,000 to 30,000 people.
 The next level of the health care system is the community health care center (CHC).
 It has specialists in medicine, surgery, gynecology and pediatrics.
-It has 30-bed strengths with paramedical and health care workers, laboratory, x-ray unit and a pharmacy.
-It takes care of the health of 80 000 to 1 20 000 population.
-The next level is the District Level Hospitals which work around the clock to provide emergency services to obstetric care and blood bank.
+It has 30-bed strengths with paramedical and health care workers, a laboratory, an x-ray unit and a pharmacy.
+It takes care of the health of the 80,000 to 120,000 population.
+The next level is the District Level Hospitals which work around the clock to provide emergency services to obstetric care and blood banks.
 There are about 6.3 lac beds in the nation with two lac beds in the rural areas.
 The private sector provides extra care to affordable patients whose services are regulated by a national accreditation body.
-There are about 29 000 PHCs with controlled by 25 000 physicians which still need 3 500 more physicians.
-About 10 lacs physicians are registered with Indian Medical Council to manage the health care delivery.
-Yet, the nation has not reached the WHO guideline of one physician per 1 000 people.
-It is roughly around 0.7 per 1 000 people.
+There are about 29,000 PHCs controlled by 2,000 physicians which still need 3,500 more physicians.
+About 10 lacs physicians are registered with the Indian Medical Council to manage the health care delivery.
+Yet, the nation has not reached the WHO guideline of one physician per 1,000 people.
+It is roughly around 0.7 per 1,000 people.
 To support and add to the shortage of physicians India launched the Ayush program (Ayurveda, Unani, Siddha and Homeopathy) in November 2014.
 There are about 7.5 lacs of such physicians [2].
-There are nearly 600 Medical Colleges in India, 269 government medical colleges admitting 35 000 medical undergraduates and private medical colleges with another 350 000 admissions.
+There are nearly 600 Medical Colleges in India, 269 government medical colleges admitting 35,000 medical undergraduates and private medical colleges with another 350,000 admissions.
 Hitherto, India needs more physicians.
 India has a population of nearly 130 crores with 29 states with 22 different languages in 13 different dialects.
-There are 6.5 lac villages and 4000 cities with a geographical area of 3 287 km [1, 2].
+There are 6.5 lac villages and 4,000 cities with a geographical area of 3,287 km [1, 2].
 The health care delivery in India is, therefore, very complex though highly organized.
-There are still children in the rural areas more likely to die before the completion of one year and 1.9 times before the age of five years.
+There are still children in rural areas more likely to die before the completion of one year and 1.9 times before the age of five years.
 The neonatal mortality rate is high and with additional incentives, funding, and facilities, India is looking forward to improving its healthcare delivery in the public sector [2, 3].
 Even with such systems in place, India has to improve its healthcare delivery.
-Libya is an oil-rich country with a population of 6 422 772 and a Gross National Income (GNI) per capita of USD 16 270 (PPP).
-In February 2011, Libya was plunged into an all-out civil conflict.
-The civil unrest has put the country in great turmoil though the citizens of Libya are peace-loving with good academia dealing with medical education and health centers [4].
+Libya is an oil-rich country with a population of 6,422,772 and a Gross National Income (GNI) per capita of USD 16,270 (PPP).
+In February 2011, Libya was plunged into an allout civil conflict.
+The civil unrest has put the country in great turmoil though the citizens of Libya are peaceloving with good academia dealing with medical education and health centers [4].

-Mediterranean Journal of Pharmacy & Pharmaceutical Sciences www.medjpps.com ISSN: 2789-1895 online ISSN: 2958-3101 print
+ISSN: 2789-1895 online ISSN: 2958-3101 print